gkjohnson/gkjohnson/README.md

-Graphics enthusiast, three.js contributor, open source maintainer, former Mars helicopter operator & rover tool designer.
+Graphics enthusiast, three.js collaborator, open source maintainer, former Mars helicopter operator & rover tool designer.
 If you like my work consider becoming a [Github Sponsor](https://github.com/sponsors/gkjohnson).
 Open for contract work for robotics and data visualization, shader development, interactive 3d graphics, and contributions to any of the following projects!

 **✨ Project Highlights**